Anna Lakrini: The Miss Globe 2023

 Lakrini represented the Philippines at The Miss Globe 2023 held in Albania on November 17, 2023, and was second runner-up.

 Miss Supranational 2025

-Lakrini represented Germany at Miss Supranational 2025, held at the Strzelecki Park Amphitheater in Nowy Sącz, Poland, on 27 June 2025, and was first runner-up to Eduarda Braum of Brazil.
+Lakrini represented Germany at Miss Supranational 2025, held at the Strzelecki Park Amphitheater in Nowy Sącz, Poland, on June 27, 2025, and was first runner-up to Eduarda Braum of Brazil.

 Personal life

-Lakrini works as a German language teacher.
+Anna Valencia Lakrini works as a German language teacher..
+Valencia Lakrini is also a maternal second cousin of Tarah Valencia who was the 3rd Runner Up on the same pageant batch of Miss Supranational where she won 1st Runner Up.